progmik/notion-enhancer.github.io/getting-started/basic-usage.md

 The majority of mods are available in any environment the notion-enhancer runs in.
 There are a few, however, that are only available in certain environments.
-These usually addresss problems specific to that environment (e.g. adding a graphical zoom in/out slider to the app) or are only possible in that environment (e.g. tabs).
+These usually addresses problems specific to that environment (e.g. adding a graphical zoom in/out slider to the app) or are only possible in that environment (e.g. tabs).

 You can check out all the available mods for the notion-enhancer on the